 He was cold which was already sapping what little energy he had left,

-He was muddy and learned that said mud was unfortunately not edible and would not work as a substitute for food,
+Mud was unfortunately not edible, tasted bad and would not work as a substitute for food,

 There were monsters in the forest that wanted to assimilate him into their fungal religion,